-What we do find those sometimes is that people might come back two or three or five years post stroke and say, now I’m ready to look at an AAC strategy.
+What we do find sometimes is that people might come back two or three or five years post-stroke and say, now I’m ready to look at an AAC strategy.
 And for whatever reason, you know, sometimes they might say, I wasn’t offered this before.
 But it might be the same thing that you said, you might it might have been offered that you are hearing it or you were, there were so many other things going on, you weren’t aware of the importance of it, or really, what are they even was.
-So it’s interesting that people do come back at various time.
-And you may even, you know, five years post stroke, if you still got some residual problems,you may not have a primary speech pathologist anymore, you might need to start that relationship again.
-And there are community based speech pathologist.
+So it’s interesting that people do come back at various times.
+And you may even, you know, five years post-stroke, if you still got some residual problems, you may not have a primary speech pathologist anymore, and you might need to start that relationship again.
+And there are community-based speech pathologists.

-There are speech pathology, Australia is the peak body for speech pathologist, and there’s a find a speech pathologist part on the website of Speech Pathology Australia.
-So if you didn’t have a relationship with speech pathologist, then you’d probably use one of those avenues to find somebody, if you were still having some kind of annual reviews or something like that with your hospital or rehab center, you could ask them to say, you know, I’d really like to look at some alternative communication strategies, now, you know, what do I do?
+There is speech pathology, Australia is the peak body for speech pathologists, and there’s a find a speech pathologist part on the website of Speech Pathology Australia.
+So if you didn’t have a relationship with a speech pathologist, then you’d probably use one of those avenues to find somebody if you were still having some kind of annual reviews or something like that with your hospital or rehab center, you could ask them to say, you know, I’d really like to look at some alternative communication strategies, now, you know, what do I do?
 Where do I go?
 Yeah,

 Bill Gasiamis 41:56